CullenDolan/resource_tracker/README.md

 # resource_tracker

-This is a fully featured Django App for scheduling resources across multiple locations and times (such as healthcare workers).
+This is a Django App for scheduling resources across multiple locations and times (such as healthcare workers).
+Need to work on the web server deployment process.

 ## Technical Requirements